-For the 10 to 20 million Americans who experience GERD, commonly called acid reflux, proton pump inhibitors (PPIs) like Nexium, Prilosec and Prevacid, can relieve their symptoms of heartburn, chest pain and a hoarse throat.
-Increasingly, however, studies and clinicians are warning about the serious side effects of long-term use of PPIs, which can range from colon infections to pneumonia, an irregular heartbeat to muscle spasms, bone loss to seizures.
-Some patients also find that they quickly become dependent on these medications, using them for years rather than for the 8- to 12-week period usually recommended.
+For the 28 percent of Americans who experience gastroesophageal reflux disease (GERD), acid reflux occurring two or more times per week, proton pump inhibitors (PPIs) like Nexium, Prilosec and Prevacid, reduce the secretion of acid in the stomach and relieve their symptoms of heartburn, chest pain and a hoarse throat.
+Increasingly, however, studies and clinicians are warning about the serious side effects of long-term use of PPIs, which can range from colon infections to pneumonia, an irregular heartbeat to muscle spasms, bone loss to seizures and kidney disease.
+Some patients also find that they quickly become dependent on these medications, using them for years rather than for the four- to eight-week period usually recommended for GERD.

 GERD Symptoms and Treatment Options